-Many people new to Lucene and Solr will ask the obvious question: Misoprostol to buy in canada Should I use Lucene or Solr?
+Many people new to Lucene and Solr will ask the obvious question: where to buy priligy in delhi Should I use Lucene or Solr?

 The answer is simple: if you’re asking yourself this question, in 99% of situations, what you want to use is Solr.

 A simple way to conceptualize the relationship between Solr and Lucene is that of a car and its engine.
 You can’t drive an engine, but you can drive a car.
 Similarly, Lucene is a programmatic library which you can’t use as-is, whereas Solr is a complete application which you can use out-of-box.